zenetio/dlwin/README.md

 5. Keras 2.0.5 with three different backends: Theano 0.9.0, Tensorflow-gpu 1.2.0, and CNTK 2.0
    - Keras is used for deep learning on top of Theano, Tensorflow, or CNTK
    - Theano, Tensorflow, and CNTK are backends used to evaluate mathematical expressions on multi-dimensional arrays
+NOTE: Due to how dll are named in cuDNN v5.1 and cuDNN v6.0, there is no compatibility between them when you decide to use TensorFlow 1.2.x or 1.3.x.
+You can check this [here](https://github.com/tensorflow/tensorflow/blob/master/RELEASE.md#release-130)
 # Hardware

 1. Dell Precision T7900, 64GB RAM